Table stakes security

 Maintain a strong, safe backup system

-In a worst-case scenario, having a safe second copy of your critical data can be a lifesaver.
+In a worst-case scenario, having a second copy of your critical data can be a lifesaver.
 For example, if you become a victim of ransomware—when hackers block access to your data until you pay them—the ability to rebuild your systems from a secure backup can save a lot of time, inconvenience, and money.

 Promote constant vigilance